vladfedoriuk/ml_exercises/README.md

-the solutions can be found in vladyslav_fedoriuk.ipynb file.
+- The solutions can be found in vladyslav_fedoriuk.ipynb file.

 - In order to run with virtual environment, execute the following commands: